ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    records in referrals.
 If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+This document updates RFC 1034 to clarify correct server behavior.

 Status of This Memo